Jarnock/gt-helper/README.md

 Do you want to use a database?
 Yes
 What ORM do you want to use?
 Prisma
 ```

+Once the setup is complete, run the following commands in your terminal to add a space URL to your database.

 ```console
 cd my-project